robertofierimonte/avocados-and-recipes/README.md

 Alongside running the API locally we provide the option to use Docker compose to host both the API and the MySQL database on containers.
 We do this through [Docker Compose](https://docs.docker.com/compose/).
 You can find the configuration for the systems in the [docker-compose.yml](./docker-compose.yml) file.

 We defined two containers to be used in this application - the first container hosts the MySQL database and the second container hosts the Flask App.
 The App container is dependent on the MySQL container to be healthy before being spun up.
-Also the two containers will share a network.
+Also, the two containers will share a network.
 The Docker application can be built by running `make build-compose` (before starting it up for the first time or when changes are made to it), started by running `make run-compose`, and stopped by running `docker compose down`.
 After starting the application for the first time (or if you have deleted the database volume - see below) run `make mysql-setup-docker` to instantiate the database, tables, and triggers.
-This steps solves the issue of the syntax for MySQL triggers causing an error when trying to initiate the database using the native docker entrypoint.
+This step solves the issue of the syntax for MySQL triggers causing an error when trying to initiate the database using the native docker entrypoint.

-The MySQL container uses a volume to persist the database, so that when the containers are shut down the database is restore and available for future sessions.
+The MySQL container uses a volume to persist the database, so that when the containers are shut down the database is restored and available for future sessions.
 To delete the volume at the same time of stopping the application, run `docker compose down -v`. **N.B.: this will remove all the tables** and you'll have to re-create them using the `make mysql-setup-docker` command before being able to use the API again.

 <p align="right">(<a href="#top">back to top</a>)</p>